Traditional Chinese law: Moral values and the law

 In contrast to the Legalists, the Confucian view of law was always centred on morality.
 Xun Zi, an early Confucian thinker, saw the necessity for legislation, but emphasised equally the importance of virtue on the part of the legislator and judiciary.
 There was a conviction that maintenance of the Confucian moral prescriptions through the apparatus of the state was essential for the preservation of a civilised society.
 Encouragement of the virtue of filial piety helped to strengthen the related duty of respect and submission to imperial authority.

 The codes signal their moral orientation by placing right at the beginning of the "General Principles" section a description of the offences known as the "Ten Abominations".
 These offences were regarded as the most abhorrent.
 As the official commentary of the Qing code states: "persons guilty of any of the Ten Abominations destroy human bonds (倫), rebel against Heaven (天), go against reason (理), and violate justice (義)."

-Law-making and legal reasoning

-Where a new piece of legislation was being considered, care would be taken to assess its relationship to the existing law.
-Laws were made through the Government Officials then shown to the Emperor to get laws changed and made for people to obey.

-General characteristics

-Equality before law was never officially accepted as a legal principle and as a legal practice.
-For example, the system of exemption of eight categories or persons from criminal prosecution (ba yi) and the system of exemption from punishment by giving up official positions (guandang) are formally recognised legal device.

-Unlike in the West, where secular and religious powers co-existed and fostered a tradition of pluralism, the traditional Chinese legal system, as a tool of the sovereign, has never encountered strong counterparts, and therefore never tolerated the existence of any alien powers and legal rules other than those of the emperor.
-From a socio-cultural standpoint, in the West, individuals have typically been intrinsically seen as linked to a single religious tradition (that is, a strong division traditionally existed between rival denominations, or between Christianity and Judaism), in Chinese culture, people have been able to simultaneously be adherents of Buddhism, Taoism, and Confucianism, or some combination of these.

-In contrast to many other peoples, the Chinese never attributed their laws to a divine lawgiver.
-The same is true for the rule which governed the whole of life, and which therefore might legitimately be called "laws"; no divine origin is found for li (rules of correct behaviour) either.